-UNIVERSAL CONSUMER INTERFACE (UCI) - IF EQUIPPED
+UNIVERSAL CONSUMER INTERFACE (UCI) 0.5 - IF EQUIPPED

-NOTE: This section is for sales code RES and REQ/ REL/RET radios only with uconnect®.
-For sales code RER, REN, REP, REW or REZ touch-screen radio UCI feature, refer to the separate RER, REN or REZ User's Manual.
+NOTE: This section is for sales code RES and REQ/ REL/RET radios only with UconnectTM.
+For sales code RER, RBZ, REN, REP, REW, RB2 or REZ touch-screen radio UCI feature, refer to the separate RER, REN, RBZ, RB2 or REZ User's Manual.
 UCI is available only if equipped as an option with these radios.

-This feature allows you to plug an iPod® into the vehicle's sound system through a 16-pin connector using the provided interface cable.
+This feature allows an iPod[®] to be plugged into the vehicle's sound system through a 16-pin connector, using the provided interface cable.

-UCI supports Mini, 4G, Photo, Nano, 5G iPod® and iPhone® devices.
-Some iPod® software versions may not fully support the UCI features.
+UCI supports Mini, 4G, Photo, Nano, 5G iPod[®] and iPhone[®] devices.
+Some iPod[®] software versions may not fully support the UCI features.
 Please visit Apple's website for software updates.

-• If the radio has a USB port, connecting an iPod® to this port does not play the media.
-For playing an iPod®, use the separate 16-pin connector port (in the glove compartment on some vehicles).

-• Connecting an iPod® to the AUX port located in the radio faceplate, plays media, but does not use the UCI feature to control the connected device.
+- If the radio has a USB port, connecting an iPod[®] to this port does not play the media.
+For playing an iPod[®], use the separate 16-pin connector port (in the glove compartment on some vehicles). - Connecting an iPod[®] to the AUX port located in the radio faceplate, plays media, but does not use the UCI feature to control the connected device.